A document is the basic unit of data in MongoDB. It’s comprised of field/value pairs which are written in BSON format.

 Insert MongoDB documents to a collection

-This will open the Insert Document > JSON window.
+This opens the Insert JSON Document dialog.

-Type the fields to be added in JSON format.
-There is no need to add an _id field, as mongod
+Type the fields you want to add in JSON format.
+There is no need to add an _id field, as MongoDB creates this for you and assigns the document a unique ObjectId

 value.